mishravinay/mishravinay.github.io/README.md

 Version Control/Tools: SVN/GIT/Bitbucket, Gerrit, Bugzilla, JIRA

-Others: OOP’s Concepts, UML, Design Patterns, Algorithms and Data Structures, SOA, TDD, BDD, JENKINS-CI, Crashlytics, Flurry, Adobe Analytics, AWS & much more.
+Others: OOP’s Concepts, SOLID, UML, Design Patterns, Algorithms and Data Structures, SOA, TDD, BDD, JENKINS-CI, Crashlytics, Flurry, Adobe Analytics, AWS & much more.

 I love taking challenges, that may extend my experience, and create software that I can be really proud of.
 Successfully publish more than 25 + mobile applications to the market.
 Apart from that hands-on mobile development & delivering products across a variety of Mobile Platforms.